boyter/boyter.org/content/posts/an-informal-survey-of-12-million-github-bitbucket-gitlab-projects.md

 As you would expect the majority of projects have either 0 or 1 gitignore file.
 However a lot more than I would have suspected have more.

-### Which language developers have potty mouth?
+### Which language developers have the biggest potty mouth?

 This is less than an exact science.
 Picking up cursing/swearing or offensive terms using filenames is never going to be effective.
 If you do a simple string contains test you pick up all sorts or normal files such as `assemble.sh` and such.
-So to produce the following I pulled a list of curse words, then check if any files in each project start with one of those values followed by a period.
+So to produce the following I pulled a list of curse words, then checked if any files in each project start with one of those values followed by a period.
 This would mean a file named `gangbang.java` would be picked up while `assemble.sh` would not.

-The list I used contained some leet speak such as `b00bs` and `b1tch` to try and catch more interesting.
+The list I used contained some leet speak such as `b00bs` and `b1tch` to try and catch out the most interesting cases.

-While not accuate at all and it misses all manner of things it is incredibly fun to see what this produces.
+While not accurate at all and it misses all manner of things it is incredibly fun to see what this produces.

 | language | filename curse count |
 | -------- | ----------- |